DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 We all want to move quick.
 I'm going to share a quick tip on getting faster Netlify deployments.

-Sometimes I just need a preview URL and I need it **meow**.
+Sometimes I just need a preview URL and I need it **right meow**.

 This is where the `netlify deploy` command comes in.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WtZ4bG2K0MA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-`netlify deploy` allows you to quickly pipe up your files into Netlify.
+`netlify deploy` allows you to quickly pipe up your files into your Netlify site.

 The CLI will return a unique preview URL for you to scope out and share with your team etc.

-**But why?**
+## But why?

-Well Timmy, not tiny change needs or deserves to be committed into git just to get back that sweet, sweet deploy preview URL.
+Well Timmy, not tiny change needs or deserves to be committed into `git` just to get back that **sweet, sweet deploy preview URL**.

+## How

 If you haven't installed the `netlify-cli` you can do so with `npm`